 Certificate of Occupancy and Fire Inspection.
 Provide a copy of a current and non-expired certificate of occupancy (if outside NYC or in private space in NYC).
-For schools that are not in district space (NYC co-locations), provide a copy of a current and non-expired certificate of occupancy, and a copy of the current annual fire inspection results, which should be dated on or after July 1, 2021.
+For schools that are not in district space (NYC colocations), provide a copy of a current and non-expired certificate of occupancy, and a copy of the current annual fire inspection results, which should be dated on or after July 1, 2023.

 - Fire inspection certificates must be updated annually.
-For the upcoming school year 2022-2023, the fire inspection certificate must be dated after July 1, 2021. - If the fire inspection certificate is dated after the August 1, 2022 submission of the Annual Report, please submit the new certificate with the Annual Report entries due on November 1, 2022.
+For the upcoming school year 2023-2024, submit a current fire inspection certificate. - If the fire inspection certificate is dated after the August 1, 2022 submission of the Annual Report, please submit the new certificate with the Annual Report entries due on November 1, 2023.